ApprenticeAI/frapy/docs/topics/contracts.rst

 Custom Contracts
 ================

-If you find you need more power than the built-in Scrapy contracts you can create and load your own contracts in the project by using the :setting:`SPIDER_CONTRACTS` setting:
+If you find you need more power than the built-in Frapy contracts you can create and load your own contracts in the project by using the :setting:`SPIDER_CONTRACTS` setting: